 Getting Outside Can Prevent Boredom in Your Workouts

-If you live in a colder climate, bundle up and switch up your workout.
-Instead of your typical fitness class, try something like cross country skiing, downhill skiing, snowshoeing, or a winter hike.
+Instead of your typical fitness class, go for a hike, mountain bike, or take your yoga mat outside for a quick flow.
+It can be harder to find ways to exercise outdoors in the colder months or heat of summer, but you can get creative and even find group lessons to try something new — like cross country skiing in the winter or paddle boarding in the summer.
 It may take a bit of extra planning but not only will you get the physical benefits from exercise, you’ll also get the mental and emotional benefits of being being in nature.

 Kerri Axelrod is a certified Integrative Nutrition health coach, blogger and yoga instructor, specializing in helping women live healthy, passionate and purpose-driven lives with a focus on gut and mental health.